 Note: If you’re a citizen of one of the following Southeast Asian countries you won’t need a visa to enter Cambodia: Laos, Malaysia, Philippines, Singapore, Vietnam, Thailand, Indonesia, Brunei, and Myanmar.

 The Best Way to Get from Bangkok to Siem Reap

 Flights from Bangkok to Siem Reap

 Duration: ~1 hour

 Cost: $75+ USD per person

 The quickest and easiest way to get from Bangkok to Siem Reap is to fly, which takes about an hour.
-There are several airlines that fly this route including Bangkok Airways, Cambodian Airlines, Cambodia Angkor Air, and Air Asia.
+Several airlines fly this route, including Bangkok Airways, Cambodian Airlines, Cambodia Angkor Air, and Air Asia.

 Suvarnabhumi Airport is located in the eastern suburbs of Bangkok, and Don Muang Airport is located in the northern part of the city.
 Both airports are about 20 miles from downtown Bangkok, so allow for ample transit time when going to and from either airport.
 We recommend leaving yourself an extra hour to account for Bangkok’s horrendous traffic.